Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/iotcon.md

 To create and register resources:

-1. Create the resource types by creating a new instance of the [Tizen.Network.IoTConnectivity.ResourceTypes](https://samsung.github.io/TizenFX/latest/api/Tizen.Network.IoTConnectivity.ResourceTypes.html) class.
+1. Create the resource types by creating a new instance of the [Tizen.Network.IoTConnectivity.ResourceTypes](/application/dotnet/api/TizenFX/latest/api/Tizen.Network.IoTConnectivity.ResourceTypes.html) class.

     In the following example, a door resource type is added:

-    ```
+    ```csharp
     ResourceTypes types = new ResourceTypes(new List<string>() {"oic.iot.door"});
     ```

-2. Register the door resource by calling the `DoorResource()` constructor which is a user-defined child class of the [Tizen.Network.IoTConnectivity.Resource](https://samsung.github.io/TizenFX/latest/api/Tizen.Network.IoTConnectivity.Resource.html) abstract class:
+2. Register the door resource by calling the `DoorResource()` constructor which is a user-defined child class of the [Tizen.Network.IoTConnectivity.Resource](/application/dotnet/api/TizenFX/latest/api/Tizen.Network.IoTConnectivity.Resource.html) abstract class:

-    ```
+    ```csharp
     public class DoorResource : Resource
     {
         public const string DoorUri = "/door/uri1";